costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

 such as efficiency, equality, and security.
-Doing so will make you morally smarter, more interesting, and make it more possible for people and movements with non-freedom top goals or different conceptions of freedom to join in the struggle for free knowledge.
+Doing so will make you morally smarter, more interesting, and make it more possible for people and movements with non-freedom top goals or different conceptions of freedom to join in the struggle for free knowledge.</p>

-Opportunity cost.
-Participating in free knowledge movements often entails filling one’s brain with ridiculous trivia (e.g., about copyright), developing one’s skills to workaround underdeveloped systems and institutions (e.g., administering one’s own server, [self-]publishing with little or no support for
+<p>Opportunity cost.
+Participating in free knowledge movements often entails
+filling one’s brain with ridiculous trivia (e.g., about copyright), developing one’s skills to workaround underdeveloped systems and institutions (e.g., administering one’s own server, [self-]publishing with little or no support for